ida-jemi/Brink/README.md

 That URL is your **Deployed Application Link** for submission.

 ### Updating after a code change
-Just re-run the same `gcloud run deploy` command — it rebuilds and redeploys in place, same URL.
+Just re-run the same `gcloud run deploy` command, it rebuilds and redeploys in place, same URL.

 ### Keeping your API key out of the command line (optional, more secure)
 Instead of `--set-env-vars`, store the key in Secret Manager: